You have six plan types to choose from.

-Preferred Provider Organization (PPO) plans will pay a portion for care that you receive outside the plan network.
+Preferred Provider Organization (PPO) A type of Medicare Advantage plan in which you can use doctors and hospitals in the plan’s network or go to doctors and hospitals outside the network.
+If you go outside the network, you’ll usually pay a larger share of the cost of your care. plans will pay a portion for care that you receive outside the plan network.
 But they usually pay more if you get care within the network.
 Many plans allow you to see a specialist without a referral.

 Special Needs Plan

 program and 3) people who live in a long-term care facility or who require an institutional level of care.
-An SNP plan can be either an HMO or a PPO.
+An SNP plan can be an HMO, POS or PPO.
 All SNP plans must include prescription drug coverage.

 Other Medicare Advantage plans

 Two Medicare Advantage plan types offer nearly complete freedom of choice in health care providers.
-On the flip side, you take on more risk and responsibility for your health care expenses.
+On the flip side, you take on more responsibility for your health care expenses.

 Medical Savings Account plan

-Medical Savings Account (MSA) plans combine a high-deductible health plan with a bank savings account.
+Medical Savings Account (MSA) A type of Medicare Advantage plan that combines a high-deductible health plan with a savings account.
+You use money from the savings account to pay your health care costs. plans combine a high-deductible health plan with a bank savings account.
 Money from Medicare is deposited into the account at the beginning of each year.
 You can use the money—tax free—to help pay for qualified health care services from any provider.

 The plan covers your health care costs after you meet an annual deductible.
 The maximum annual deductible is set by law and is updated every year.
 If your savings account runs out before the annual deductible is met, then you must pay the difference out-of-pocket.
 Alternatively, any unused funds remain in the account and accumulate year to year.

 MSAs do not charge premiums and do not include prescription drug coverage.
-You must buy a standalone drug plan if you want coverage for prescription drugs.
+You must buy a standalone Medicare Part D prescription drug plan if you want coverage for prescription drugs.

 Private Fee-For-Service plan

 Premiums and deductibles vary among PFFS plans.
 Also, some offer prescription drug coverage and some don’t.
-Many PFFS plans cover additional services, like nurse help lines or gym memberships.
+Many PFFS plans cover additional services, like routine eye and hearing exams.